SaiBalajiSonga/innovatefest/README.md

 - **Frontend:** React (Vite) + Tailwind CSS
   - *Why Vite?* Much faster HMR and build times than Create React App.
   - *Why Tailwind?* Rapid styling without switching between CSS files, highly customizable, and tree-shakes unused styles for a tiny production bundle.
-- **Backend API:** Node.js + Express
+- **Backend API:** Node.js + Express (Local) & Vercel Serverless Functions
-  - *Why Express?* It's lightweight, unopinionated, and perfectly suited for building simple RESTful APIs quickly while being easy to integrate with custom middleware (like JWT verification).
+  - *Why Express / Serverless?* It's lightweight, unopinionated, and perfectly suited for building simple RESTful APIs quickly.
+In production, Vercel seamlessly serves the API via serverless functions.
 - **Database:** Supabase (PostgreSQL)
   - *Why SQL (PostgreSQL)?* Registration data is highly structured (users have distinct properties like name, email, college) and SQL enforces a strict schema ensuring data integrity.
 It's also ideal for preventing duplicate registrations (via UNIQUE constraints) out of the box, unlike NoSQL which typically requires manual indexing/checks.
 - **Authentication:** Supabase Auth (JWT)
   - *Why?* Built-in, secure, and seamlessly integrates with Row Level Security (RLS) policies.
 - **Realtime:** Supabase Realtime
   - *Why?* Allows the admin dashboard to update instantly when a new registration is submitted.

+---

+## Edge Cases & Requirement Fulfillment

+As per the project requirements, this application robustly handles edge cases, data validation, and security:

+- **Duplicate Registrations:** The PostgreSQL database enforces a strict `UNIQUE` constraint on the `email` column.
+If a user attempts to register with an already registered email, the API catches the specific Postgres error code (`23505`) and gracefully returns a `409 Conflict` status with a user-friendly error message, completely preventing duplicate sign-ups.
+- **Data Validation:**
+  - **Frontend:** The React form enforces required fields and proper email formatting before a network request is even made.
+  - **Backend:** The serverless API strictly validates the incoming payload.
+If any required field is missing, it instantly returns a `400 Bad Request`.
+It also enforces a strict character limit check on the `motivation` field (must be between 50 and 500 characters).
+- **Security & Authorization (RLS):** Supabase Row-Level Security (RLS) is configured to allow anyone to `INSERT` a registration, but it strictly requires a verified `authenticated` admin JWT token to `SELECT`, `UPDATE`, or `DELETE` any records.
+This completely isolates user data and prevents any participant from querying other people's data.
+- **Admin Search & Sorting:** The dashboard securely fetches all registrations and implements comprehensive filtering (by name, college, skills) and sorting (by submission time) directly on the client side, fulfilling all dashboard management requirements.

 ---